-Compound drugs are a covered service when a commercially available dosage form of a medically necessary medication is not available, all the ingredients of the compound drug are FDA approved in the form in which they are used in the compound drug, require a prescription to dispense, and are not essentially the same as an FDA approved product from a drug manufacturer.
+Compound ingredients within a compound drug are a covered service when a commercially available dosage form of a medically necessary medication is not available, ingredients of the compound drug are FDA approved in the form in which they are used in the compound drug, require a prescription to dispense, and are not essentially the same as an FDA approved product from a drug manufacturer.
 Non-FDA approved, non-proprietary, multisource ingredients that are vehicles essential for compound administration may be covered.